acmailer/acmailer/README.md

 #### Via controller plugin

-Inside controllers, you can access and use the MailService by using the `sendMail` controller plugin.
+Inside controllers, you can access and use any MailService by using the `sendMail` controller plugin.
 It returns the MailService when no arguments are provided.

 ```php
 // In a class extending Zend\Mvc\AbstractController...